Adrian-PL/Project/README.md

 - Target devices - Mobile and PC in the future
 - Middle ground between rogue-likes and -lites - More like a classic roguelike rather than non-orthodox roguelite though
 - Set in a post-nuclear world based on an alternative history scenario (Autumn Forge 83 going awry)
-- Developed using Kotlin and KorGE
+- Developed using Kotlin and LittleKt
 - Target platforms - Android first (later iOS) and Windows (later Linux) in the future

 Basic: